by MATT ADAMS

 by BRANDON UTLEY

-Last Thursday, September 27, 2018, a slimy tradition returned to Tiffin University.
-That tradition is Jell-O. The annual Jell-O Wrestling event hosted by the Zeta Pi Beta sorority went off with a bang this year and the colder weather did not stop them.
+Last Thursday a slimy annual tradition at Tiffin University was honored.
+That tradition is Jell-O wrestling and this year's event, hosted by the Zeta Pi Beta sorority, went off with a bang and the colder weather did not stop them.
 The wrestlers put on a hilarious show of athleticism (as much as you can in a pool full of Jell-O).
 The event was supported with a slip-n-slide hosted by the Theta Eta Omicron fraternity, as well as a cookout hosted by the Phi Theta Pi fraternity.
 This event raised money for St. Jude Children’s Research Hospital and was a true testament to the level of Greek unity Tiffin University hopes to achieve.
 If you weren’t there, you truly missed out.
-If you want to learn more about what you can do to help St. Jude Children's Research Hospital, contact a sister of Zeta Pi Beta!
+If you want to learn more about what you can do to help St. Jude Children's Research Hospital, contact a sister of Zeta Pi Beta.